- Does TaxSlayer Pro support e-filing Form 1040-X?

 - Is there a limit to how many times I can e-file an amended return for a client?

-Yes, you may file an amended return for a taxpayer up to three times.
+Yes, you may e-file an amended return for a taxpayer up to three times.

 - Will the state amended return piggyback on the federal amended return?

-For tax year 2019, no. If the state supports electronically filing the amended return, you will need to do two transmissions: one for the federal amended return and one for the state amended return(s).
+No. If the state supports electronically filing the amended return, you will need to do two transmissions: one for the federal amended return and one for the state amended return(s).
 If you send the federal transmission first, wait until the federal acknowledgement is received before transmitting the state amended return.
-(At present, these states aren't supported for e-filing the state amended return: Alabama, Delaware, Hawaii, Illinois, Indiana, Kansas, Maryland, Minnesota, and Missouri.)
+(At present, these states aren't supported for e-filing the state amended return: Alabama, Delaware, Hawaii, Illinois, Indiana, Kansas, Minnesota, and Missouri.)